FROM SUSTAINABILITY TO REGENERATION

 We’re well past the point that prioritizing Sustainability makes sense.
 The great challenge of our time is now to restore our planet’s health and regenerate her ecosystems.
 That means doing a whole lot more good.

-Today, we see the number of mission-led businesses has grown at an accelerated rate and now includes multinational companies and Fortune 500s.
-Positive Impact Companies are the disruptive and emerging new corrective force at the leading edge.
+Today, we see the number of changemaker entrepreneurs has grown at an accelerated rate and now includes multinational companies and Fortune 500s.
+Regenerative Entrepreneurs and Positive Impact Companies are the disruptive and emerging new corrective force at the leading edge.